macarthur-lab/matchbox/README.md

 	git clone https://github.com/macarthur-lab/matchbox

-* Update the resource directory with your database connection information
+* Update the resource directory with your database connection information and trust store for Java HTTPS connections to other nodes,

 	vi resources/application.properties